JZ-Jun/ICS32-Online_Chat/README.md

 > The additional class is popupWindow inside the main.py\
 > The custom exception is DSUProtocolError inside ds_messenger.py

+*Note* you can edit the user on line 178 in main.py

 Work Cited
 ----------
 "Is there a way to make the Tkinter text widget read only?"